 Cyberint experts have seen a rise in Stealer campaigns since May 2021, spiking up to 300%.
 Popular in Russian underground forums and telegram channels, information stealers are trojan software that is designed to gather information from a system that cybercriminals groups can then sell.
 Classic stealers mostly obtain sensitive data such as usernames and passwords but with the rise of cryptocurrency and NFTs, there is a growing interest in targeting these mediums.
 Cyberint has also observed new campaigns that combine the “best qualities” of several stealers to create more “effective” software.
 This 2022, we will be seeing a rise of these cases as threat actors are continuously finding new ways to create more advanced software and mechanisms to infiltrate accounts, wallets, and such, showcasing the potential dangers that it poses.

 Since to impact of this attack is significant, Cyberint experts believe that more cases will emerge in 2022, causing damage to the compromised company and its customers.
-Threat actors will use this type of attack to their benefit, making it even more crucial for organizations to adopt a more secure and advanced cybersecurity system.
+Threat actors will use this type of attack to their benefit.
+They will make it even more crucial for organizations to adopt a more secure and advanced cybersecurity system.

-Due to the pandemic, many organizations were forced to adapt to remote work to keep safe.
+Due to the pandemic, many organizations adapted to remote work to keep safe.
 However, as the situation becomes more and more manageable, employees continue to adopt this new arrangement, making it a regular concept for companies.

-2021 was focused on modifying cybersecurity systems to allow a safer and more secure environment for work-from-home employees and will continue on this 2022.
+2021 was focused on modifying cybersecurity systems to allow a safer and more secure environment for work-from-home employees.
+This will continue in 2022.
 Multiple cybersecurity challenges come with remote work because of most home equipment’s lack of security.
 There are also the growing risks that threat actors present as time goes on.

 As more and more companies adopt the WFH structure, employees should continue to be reminded about the suspicious activities that they can encounter and how to approach them.
 IT teams should also continue monitoring activities and adapting their cybersecurity to these changes.